PojavLauncherTeam/PojavLauncher/README.md

 - Minecraft 1.12.x can be run on Android 8.0 and above by use d8 for desugar and dexing in the latest v2, but will crash if join world/multiplayer.

 ## License
-- PojavLauncher ía licensed under [GNU GPLv3](https://github.com/khanhduytran0/PojavLauncher/blob/master/LICENSE).
+- PojavLauncher is licensed under [GNU GPLv3](https://github.com/khanhduytran0/PojavLauncher/blob/master/LICENSE).

 ## Using libraries & Third party licenses
 - (v2) Boardwalk: [Apache License 2.0](https://github.com/zhuowei/Boardwalk/blob/master/LICENSE).